antoniomatheus/meetapp/docs/README.md

 ### Backend

-To run both the mobile and browser application it's necessary to start-up the back-end processes.
+To run both the mobile and browser application, it's necessary to start-up the back-end processes.

 > As mentioned, the back-end makes use of 3 databases: **postgreSQL, Mongo and Redis**.
 You can run all of them as **Docker** containers.

 To setup the back-end follow the steps:

-1. Enter into the back-end folder ```/database```:
+1. Enter into the back-end folder ```/backend```:

 2. Install all dependecies (with yarn):